Equitable Holdings Inc. (EQH) Shares Down Despite Recent Market Volatility

 RBC Capital Mkts gave a rating of “Sector Perform” to EQH, setting the target price at $33 in the report published on December 06th of the previous year.

-During the last 5 trading sessions, EQH rose by +0.50%, which changed the moving average for the period of 200-days by -6.14% in comparison to the 20-day moving average, which settled at $24.83.
-In addition, Equitable Holdings Inc. saw -15.33% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EQH fell by -3.47%, which changed the moving average for the period of 200-days by -7.72% in comparison to the 20-day moving average, which settled at $24.49.
+In addition, Equitable Holdings Inc. saw -14.60% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading